Review & Release History of Liquid Death Fruity Pebbles, Ritz Spicy Queso, & More

 Normally, to me, Ritz already has a sharp cheddar taste.
 Instead, that cheddar state of flavor is mostly replaced by a sharp spice with a mild kick.
 Unfortunately, it does seem to lose a lot of its original cheese flavor, which I tended to like the most about Ritz, especially over something less flavorful like this.

-For me, I prefer original cheese-filled Ritz Crackers because they seem more flavorful.
+At least for me, I still prefer original cheese-filled Ritz Crackers because they seem more flavorful.
 These are just okay, especially if you want something with a small note of spiciness—it just seems to lose some of its flavor because of it.
 Also, like other Ritz, these are very dry and airy—something I’m not a huge fan of, as it feels cheap.

 Release Date